Now Showing - New for 2017 - Happy Feet 4-D Experience

 The Spectacular Spinning Coaster 'Family Star' arrived here at the Pleasure Beach in 2013 and has already become one of the most popular rides on the park, spinning thrillseekers into a frenzy of excitement!!

-Another ride for 2017, the Flying Dumbo holding a maximum of twenty four passengers.
+The Flying Dumbo holding a maximum of twenty four passengers.
 Each of the twelve cars are mounted on articulated armatures connected to a rotating hub.
 The ride itself rotates at a constant speed.

 The Fun House is an enclosed dark themed walk through ride with moving floors.
 For health and safety reasons customers are not allowed to wear open toed shoes on this ride.